The Big Art Project

 The Big Art Project (also known as Big Art) is a UK-wide public art initiative funded by the Channel 4 and Arts Council England.
-The four-part TV series was made by Carbon Media and first broadcast on Sunday 10 May 2009 on Channel 4.
-The project also comprises a website centred on The Big Art Mob - designed to create the first comprehensive map of public art across the UK using photographs from people's mobile phones - and significant public art works such as Jaume Plensa's Dream (sculpture) in St Helens, Merseyside.
+The four-part TV series was made by Mike Christie and Mike Smith's company Carbon Media and first broadcast on Sunday 10 May 2009 on Channel 4.
+Their project also comprises a website centred on The Big Art Mob – designed to create the first comprehensive map of public art across the UK using photographs from people's mobile phones – and significant public art works such as Jaume Plensa's Dream (sculpture) in St Helens, Merseyside.
 The TV series was narrated by Bill Nighy.